chrisgustafsson/rpsgame-PP2/README.md

 # RPS Game

-The easy and simple Rock, Paper, Scizor game also including the popular options Lizard and Spock.
+The easy and simple Rock, Paper, Scissors game also including the popular options Lizard and Spock.
 Made famous by the TV-show The Big Bang Theory.

 RPS Game provides an easy to use game versus the AI to determine who has the most skill or should